-Below, we have created a general guide to the best oil painting supplies.
-Of course, it's also important to have an easel to paint at, see our guide to the best art easels for that – wooden or metal ones are ideal.
+Here, you'll find a guide to the best oil painting supplies.
+An easel is also crucial for oils, so head over to our guide to the best art easels for that – wooden or metal ones are ideal.

 The best oil paint supplies